ithaka/PEP/docs/students.md

 Next, how relevant do the results seem at a glance?
 Have you put them in order by relevance?
 Scan through the results and see what pops out at you.
 Do they seem too technical, too broad, or just plain irrelevant?
 Are there terms that appear over and over — and if so, are those terms useful for your topic?

-Think of searching as a process, not an event.
+Think of searching as *a process*, not an event.
 It’s pretty unusual to get a perfect, useful, relevant set of results from the very first search string you enter.

 Next, you’ll learn how to adjust your search to get a broader or narrower set of results.

-#### Narrowing Search Results
+### Narrowing Search Results

 If you’re overwhelmed with search results, there are several ways to work toward a more useful and workable set of results.